altocodenl/TODIS/readme.md

 - go 80/20 rather than all in
 - valuable code is only that that performs nontrivial operations, and can usually be isolated.
 - feed data to an llm to find patterns for you too.
+- to connect systems: see paths as relative.

 ### Designing and implementing new systems